 The CER expects companies to take a precautionary approach to event reporting.
-This means that even if there is some doubt as to whether an event needs to be reported, the CER expects the company to notify the CER.
+This means that even if there is some doubt as to whether an event needs to be reported, the CER expects the company to notify the CER on a precautionary basis.
 In other words, companies should adopt a "when in doubt, notify" approach.
-There is a selection option in OERS that allows a company to indicate when it is reporting an event on a precautionary basis.
+There is a selection in OERS that allows a company to indicate when it is reporting an event on a precautionary basis.
+Precautionary notifications are not included in event reporting data and resources unless subsequent information demonstrates the event has met a regulatory reporting requirement.
 Additionally, companies are required to submit a precautionary notification if directed to do so by the CER.